-On my other blog, CegastAcademy.com, I focus on sharing the knowledge and experience I’ve gained from my previous, hugely successful professional career of over two decades.
+Secondly, I speak to my readers with authority when I am sharing the knowledge and experience I’ve gained from my hugely successful professional career as a teacher and a test prep coach of over two decades.

 Surely, you’ve got something about which you know so much.
 It could be about an extensive experience in a skill, a craft, an academic subject or a rare, special talent.
 Whatever it is, that is what you must focus on.